 - Test positive within 14 days of a hospital admission = Covid hospitalisation

 If the Ct value is low then those testing positively may be carrying a high viral load and therefore more likely to be infectious, ill or have died with Covid.
 If however the Ct value is high a positive result could presumably mean something else altogether.
 They may have already had the virus in the past for example but it is not part of the current picture.
+You can read more about the issues with interpreting PCR results in the Public Health England Guidance here.

 In addition the more testing being done the more positives are found.
 In fact currently the testing levels have increased at higher rates than the positives samples being found.
 Sadly they only report the increasing positive test results and omit to tell us how many more people they tested to find those.
 The UK Government daily summary is interesting in this respect.